PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Pointers/Lecture/english.md

 }
 ```

-This code makes a pointer with an unknown type! `void` is used as an unkown type, but it also stands for "no input" in a function.
-By using `void` for the pointer's type we can point to any array, without having to tell the type (this is also true of non-array values).
+This code makes a plain old pointer (address) without needing to know the type!
+C's "grammer" requires that we put `void` in front of the variables name.

-C has to know how to treat the 0s and 1s of a variable to "use" the value.
-In the code above we tell C the "type" by *casting* (treating the 0s and 1s as if it was that type) the pointer to a `char` pointer, hence `(char*)`.
+C has to know how to treat the 0s and 1s of something at an address to "use" the value.
+In the code above we tell C the "type" at the address by *casting* (treating the 0s and 1s) to a `char` address, hence `(char*)`.

-If we skipped casting, C, by default, would offset by 1 byte to access items in the array (in this case a single `char` is 1 byte anyways, so it would still work).
+If we skipped *casting* the address then C would offset by 1 byte (by default) to access items in the array when we use the square brackets `[]` (in this case a single `char` is 1 byte anyways, so it would still work fine).

 Types also tell us how many bytes *after the first byte* are *part of* the value at the address.
 This is necessary since an address just points to the first byte.